netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 an occurence will last.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-bound" choice.
-The "utc-start-time" value always counts as the first occurrence.
+The "start-time-utc" value always counts as the first occurrence.

    The "recurrence-utc" grouping is designed to be reused in scheduling contexts